 To nutshell the suburbs, the top recommendations were Enmore, Glebe, and Newtown.
 All those neighbourhoods are choked full of students.

 Your largest expense will be your rent.
-I just recently made up an infographic of rents in Sydney by suburb that might interest you.
+I have a post that lists rents in Sydney by different suburbs that might interest you.

 The best way to decrease your monthly expenses would be to get a roommate.
 Check out Flatmates.com and Gumtree.

 Hope this helps some.

 What is Mailbox Mondays?

 Every Monday I pick a question from you, along with my reply, straight out of my inbox, from an email subscriber to share with everyone here on Sydney Moving Guide.

 I don’t promise to have all the answers but I will do my best to point you in the right direction or help you with your research as I know there is a lot of noise out there on the interwebs and good resources are hard to find.